 Diary of a Lazy Blogger//

 No unauthorized copying of images and/or content please.

 DISCLAIMER: some parts of the text were taken from Tumblr posts/Thought Catalog articles, though I can't remember which.

 I wrote this on Day 43 of being single.
-Never thought I would put this up here, since I'm actually in a relationship again.
-But Athisha, this one's for you.
-Paggie, this one's for you.
-Ming Xuan, it's for you too.
-And it's also for all the other brokenhearted girls out there, especially those who've been in long-term relationships.
+Never thought I would put this up here tbh.
+It's for all the other brokenhearted girls out there, especially those who've been in long-term relationships.

 Back then, I've been putting my thoughts out everywhere, on a third Instagram dedicated to moving on, on a second Twitter account dedicated to ranting, on notebooks and on Whatsapp chats to my friends.
 It really does help, getting it all out.
 And I've almost forgot how much I loved sitting at the table, typing away for a new blog post.

 So far, here are some things I've learned about being single and moving on.

 It really is easier said than done.